 Sirius immediately tries to turn the handle, but it’s no use.
 We’re locked in.
 I don’t know what enchantments she used on the other side of the door, but it’s surely not budging.

 “Emmeline!
 Let us out!”
 I shout.
-All I hear is a muffled reply of “Not until you two idiots talk!” followed by footsteps sounding more and more distant.
+All I hear is a muffled reply of “Not until you two prats talk it out!” followed by footsteps sounding more and more distant.

 “So.
 Sirius.”
 I say hesitantly.
 I am not prepared for this in the slightest.

 “Aurora.” he replies, his voice noticeably casual in comparison.